Elmira Enforcers dispersed for 2021-22 season

 Season ticket holders who already paid for the upcoming Enforcers year will have their money fully reimbursed.
 Money can be claimed starting on Tuesday by calling (607) 734-2690.

 This decision comes after the owners of First Arena, the Chemung County Industrial Development Agency (IDA), presented their findings in a special meeting on Thursday on the future of the venue.
-In the meeting, The IDA stated that they would need a potential of $6 to 8 million dollars to repair First Arena.
+In the meeting, The IDA stated that they would need potentially $6 to 8 million dollars to repair First Arena.
 Another potential option would be to entertain tearing down the facility.

 The assessed potential value of First Arena is $2.5 million dollars, according to the Chemung County property tax records.